ArnavBhomia/consumer_growth_analytics/README.md

 The final interactive dashboard provides a high-level overview of key performance indicators (KPIs) and allows for deep-dive analysis using interactive slicers for Subscription Status, Gender, Category, and Shipping Type.

-**Note:** To display your dashboard screenshot here, please:

-1. Rename your dashboard screenshot file (e.g., image\_9aca12.png) to dashboard\_preview.png.
-2. Upload dashboard\_preview.png to the main directory of this GitHub repository.
-3. The image will then appear below.

 ## **🎯 Business Problem & Objectives**

 The primary business challenge was to understand shifting consumer purchasing patterns to maintain a competitive edge.
 The project aimed to move from *what* was happening to *why* it was happening by identifying the causal factors (like discounts, product ratings, and payment methods) that drive consumer decisions and repeat purchases.